By Thailand specialist Mary

 Heritage in Old Phuket Town

-Dig a little deeper and you can still find Phuket’s original charm.
-I’d encourage you to spare some time exploring Old Phuket Town.
-It’s been swallowed up into modern Phuket City but it was a thriving Portuguese trading port in the early 1900s, as its gloriously dilapidated buildings will testify.
+You can still find the island’s original charm in Old Phuket Town.
+Now swallowed up into modern Phuket City, it was a thriving Portuguese trading port in the early 1900s, as its gloriously dilapidated buildings will testify.

-The best time of year to visit Phuket is from mid-October to April, when the west coast basks under clear blue skies and the sea is at its calmest.
+From mid-October to April, when the west coast basks under clear-blue skies and the sea is calmest.

-The coastline is less contoured along this stretch and the water is a little more ruffled when compared with some of Phuket’s sheltered bays.
-It’s still an appealing beach destination for families heading to Thailand, which is reflected in the broad range of accommodation choices.
-The Ramada Khao Lak Resort is a good value option with a children's club.
+The coastline is less contoured along this stretch, and the water is a little more ruffled when compared with some of Phuket’s sheltered bays.
+It’s still an appealing beach destination for families heading to Thailand, which is reflected in a broad range of places to stay.

-The nearby Similan Islands make up a marine national park and are consistently voted as one of the top 10 dive sites in the world for the richness of marine life and coral.
-Zipping over the Andaman Sea to the islands by speed boat takes about one and a half hours.
+The nearby Similan Islands make up a marine national park and are consistently voted as one of the best 10 dive sites in the world for the richness of marine life and coral.
+Zipping over the Andaman Sea to the islands by speedboat takes about one and a half hours.

 Visiting the Khao Sok National Park

 One of the biggest strings to Khao Lak’s bow is its proximity to Khao Sok National Park, and the world of activity this opens up.
-The park is the largest area of tropical rainforest in southern Thailand with dramatic karst scenery and many orchids, birds and rare mammals including elephant and deer.
+The park is the largest area of tropical rainforest in southern Thailand, with karst scenery and many orchids, birds and rare mammals, including elephants and deer.

 If you find, as I do, that beach fatigue can set in, the park is a tonic of activity and exploration.
-You can kayak through the mangroves, mountain bike along well-laid tracks, or go walking with a group of five to ten elephants.
+You can kayak through the mangroves, mountain bike along well-laid tracks, or tackle the hiking trails.

-The park is roughly an hour inland from Khao Lak, and easy to explore in a day out from Khao Lak.
-Alternatively, you could stay overnight and I recommend the Elephant Hills floating camp over Cheow Lan Lake.
+The park is roughly an hour inland and easy to explore in a day from Khao Lak.
+Alternatively, you could stay overnight, and I recommend the Elephant Hills floating camp over Cheow Larn Lake.

 Until a few years back, coconuts gave Koh Samui its main income, and plantations cover the island.
 You can hardly move for a palm tree and, flying in, the island appears as a mass of green, held in place by the azure sea.